Trade Forex Trading

 11.20000

-The base currency is always 1 unit, & the exchange rate quote is in terms of the quote currency.
+The base currency is always 1 unit, & the exchange rate quote is expressed in terms of the quote currency.